wehard/rtv1/README.md

 # RTv1

 ### Objective
 Implement Raytracing protocol to render a scene from a specific angle and position.
-The scene is composed of simple geometric primitives and is illuminated by the lighting system defined in the scene file.
+The scene is composed of simple geometric shapes and is illuminated by the lighting system defined in the scene file.

 ### Features
 - Shapes